-The 33 Best Rhubarb Recipes For Spring
+The 35 Best Rhubarb Recipes For Spring

 Spring is truly here when those signature pink stalks hit the grocery aisles.
-Get the most out of the short rhubarb season by starting early, preserving the extras (read more on how to freeze rhubarb below) and and making as many tasty desserts and savoury mains featuring this spring vegetable as possible (yes, it’s a vegetable, even though it’s often used like a fruit).
-Get inspired with our rhubarb recipes below:
+Get the most out of the short rhubarb season by starting early, preserving the extras (read more on how to freeze rhubarb below) and making as many tasty desserts and savoury mains featuring this spring vegetable as possible (yes, it’s a vegetable, even though it’s often used like a fruit).
+Get inspired with our favourite rhubarb recipes, and read more about rhubarb here, including how to store it:

 Things To Know About Rhubarb